Home > Blog Posts > Technology Has Taken Over The World: Is It A Bad Thing?

 It’s no understatement when we say that technology is intertwined with every facet of our lives.
 In our work, home and social lives – it can sometimes seem that nothing can be done without the help of technology.
-Some of us love it, but if blockbuster movies are anything to go by, behind all the excitement, lucks a subtle distrust of machines.
+Some of us love it, but if Hollywood movies are anything to go by, behind all the excitement, reliance on technology isn’t the best thing.

-We think it’s safe to say that the relationship between technology and humanity has lived through a few glitches.
-So, if you’re living in constant fear that a bunch of robots are going to roll into your place of work and kick your hard-working behind to the curb, don’t worry, you’re not alone.
+We think it’s safe to say that the relationship between technology and humanity has survived through a few glitches.
 A survey conducted in the USA in October 2017 found that 70% of participants were worried about machines taking over human roles.

-Whilst Silicon Valley professors welcome the 4th Industrial Revolution, a time of the digitisation and interconnectivity of all things, there are many humans scared to their core of a Terminator-style disaster or of their place in the world once automation and digitalisation have been implemented in their workplace.
+Whilst Silicon Valley professors welcome the 4th Industrial Revolution, a time of the digitisation and interconnectivity of all things, there are many humans scared to their core of a Terminator-style disaster (legitimately).
+Or, on a less Arnie-related note, of their place in the world once automation and digitalisation have been implemented in their workplace.

 Sure, technology is enabling humans to do more with less, to be more innovative and, of course, helping free up time for invention and clever, creative thinking.
 That sounds grand!
 But what about the effect it’s having on communication, human interaction, and overall health and safety?
 Is it positive or negative?
 Or just a bit of both?
 Let’s find out!